Geodels/gospl/docs/user_guide/index.rst

     dualLithology

-Step 3 - Some advanced scripting
+Step 3 - Advanced models
 -----------------------------------

+This section provides examples of higher resolution simulations, with some of the notebooks, post-processing functions and scripts that one can use to run and analyse global scale models.